| | |

 • Soak the shiitake mushrooms in 1 cup of boiling water to soften them for about 10-15 minutes.
 Add both the mushrooms and the brothy water to a blender.
 Blend on high until smooth.

-• Stir in the slurry and continuously whisk until the sugar has dissolved, then reduce the heat to medium-low and keep stirring until the sauce has thickened and reached your desired consistency.
-It'll continue to thicken as it cools.
+• Continuously whisk until the sugar has dissolved, then reduce the heat to medium-low and keep stirring until the sauce has thickened and reached your desired consistency.
+Let cool completely before storing.

 Notes